rucha-code-nodes/-NexusStream-v2.5-Multi-Room-Real-Time-Dual-Streaming-Platform/Methodology.md

   const isolatedStream = new MediaStream([event.track]);

-This cleanly split the inbound tracks into isolated, non-conflicting render lanes.

-### Challenge 2: Responsive 16:9 Aspect Ratio Boundary Clipping

-* **The Problem:** During layout restructuring, the high-contrast timestamp overlay mysteriously vanished from view on the Host monitor.
-The canvas element resolution variables were hardcoded to a legacy boxy 4:3 layout format ($640 \times 480$), but the polished CSS system forced a fluid 16:9 widescreen orientation rule featuring an aggressive `object-fit: cover` parameter.
-The browser was dynamically scaling and clipping off the top $15\%$ margin area of the video track, throwing the timestamp outside the user's visible viewport.
-* **The Solution:** We standardized our coordinates and graphics dimensions across both layers.
+Challenge 2: Responsive 16:9 Aspect Ratio Boundary ClippingThe Problem: During layout restructuring, the high-contrast timestamp overlay mysteriously vanished from view on the Host monitor.
+The canvas element resolution variables were hardcoded to a legacy boxy 4:3 layout format ($640 \times 480$), but the polished CSS system forced a fluid 16:9 widescreen orientation rule featuring an aggressive object-fit: cover parameter.
+The browser was dynamically scaling and clipping off the top $15\%$ margin area of the video track, throwing the timestamp outside the user's visible viewport.The Solution: We standardized our coordinates and graphics dimensions across both layers.
 We updated the canvas context properties to initialize at a pristine widescreen $1280 \times 720$ resolution baseline, aligning it perfectly with the 16:9 viewport scale.
-The draw path tracking anchors were shifted to safe inside vectors `(40, 40)`, ensuring the HUD capsule prints reliably across all screens.
+The draw path tracking anchors were shifted to safe inside vectors (40, 40), ensuring the HUD capsule prints reliably across all screens.